Estimated reading time: 6 minutes

 What Causes Fibromyalgia?

 The cause of fibromyalgia is unknown.
-There are many different factors, alone or in combination, may cause fibromyalgia.
+There are many different factors, alone or in combination, that may cause fibromyalgia.
 For example, factors such as an infectious illness, physical trauma, emotional trauma or hormonal changes, may contribute to the generalized pain, fatigue and sleep disturbances that characterize the condition.
 Studies have suggested that people with fibromyalgia have abnormal levels of several of the different chemicals that help transmit and amplify pain signals to and from the brain.
 Whether these abnormalities are a cause or a result of fibromyalgia is unknown.

 Fibromyalgia Treatment and Care